 Last Edited: November 13, 2020.
 Added an extra link to another (more recent) post where I talk about Voice and Phenomenon.
 I forgot that this post existed until someone emailed me about it.

 This is a revised version of my essay that I wrote on Jacques Derrida’s key text, Voice and Phenomenon (1967).
 It is the same essay that I used as sample writing for my 2019 graduate school applications.
-In general, this essay received many positive feedback from professors in English and Philosophy departments, particularly in regards to its complexity, rigor, and clarity.
+In general, this essay received positive feedback from professors in English and Philosophy department at my university.

 Mistakes and Clarifications